Yijun-Tian/Nanopore/README.md

 # Nanopore
-Some PERL script used to parse Nanopore sequenicng results
+Some PERL script I used to parse Nanopore sequenicng results